Feutmba: Kaizer Chiefs versus Pitso Mosimane's Al Ahly is win-win for South Africa

 The South African slant to the final, which takes place in Casablanca on July 17, can only be a positive for the country's footballing profile, as Feutmba has underlined:

-"I think whatever happens in that final, if Chiefs face Al Ahly it will be another win for the country (South Africa),” he told Soccer Laduma.
+"I think whatever happens in that final, if Chiefs face Al Ahly it will be another win for [South Africa],” he told Soccer Laduma.
 “It depends how you look at it, but remember Mosimane is a South African and his success put the country on another level.

 "Kaizer Chiefs needs support from all South African supporters, if they win it will be about the country because people will see the growth of the whole league, not Chiefs."